 Also known as: ABM Lite

-What it is: Similar to one-to-one, but applied to small groups of accounts.
-Maybe this small cluster shares similar challenges so you are able to keep the bulk of the approach (75 percent or more) the same across these few accounts while lightly personalizing.
+What it is: This approach is similar to the one-to-one tactic, but it’s typically applied to small groups of accounts.
+Maybe this small cluster shares similar challenges, enabling you to keep the bulk of the approach (75% or more) the same across these few accounts while lightly personalizing.

-What it looks like IRL: We’ve targeted and segmented accounts that have a similar profile.
-For instance, if they use the same tech, are the same persona, and have the same challenges, we create a direct mail play/ads/content streams that speak to all of those accounts and lightly customize the rest.
-Like this Netflix box we sent out that was personalized, but sent to a few accounts as opposed to one.
-This play involved direct mail, a digital experience and personalized follow-up.
+What it looks like IRL: At Uberflip, we’ve targeted and segmented accounts with similar profiles.
+For instance, if they use the same tech, are the same persona, and have the same challenges, we create a direct mail play/ads/content streams that speak to all those accounts and lightly customize the rest.

 Personalization level: MEDIUM

 Considerations: This approach allows you to reap the benefits of a creative idea because you can apply the same play to more than one account.
-However, while the ROI on a play like this is greater than no personalization at all, it has a lower engagement rate than one-to-one.
+However, while the ROI on a play like this is greater than no personalization, it has a lower engagement rate than one-to-one.

 Also known as: Programmatic ABM, Segmented marketing

 What it is: Your scalable ABM solution.
 In this approach, you leverage technology to personalize marketing campaigns for potentially hundreds of target accounts.

 When it makes sense: When your team is small, when you don’t have the resources to personalize assets, or when you want to create personalized experiences at scale.

 What it looks like IRL: We’ve targeted accounts that have similar profiles but are less specific so we can widen our breadth.
 For us, this could mean segmenting our lists and sending specific collections of content to them in a personalized email or using digital ads to target particular accounts (we used the example below for open opportunities).